BACP Coaching promotes ethical, effective and professional coaching for the wellbeing and enhancement of individuals and organisations.

 - interest in promoting good practice and research

-- awareness of the development of coaching competencies
+- depth of knowledge about the ethics and practice of coaching

 If you have other unlisted skills you feel we could benefit from, we'd be happy to hear from you.

 There is no remuneration for this role, however, reasonable expenses incurred in carrying out the volunteering role will be reimbursed in line with our volunteers expenses policy.